 10. Tears in Heaven — Eric Clapton

-This is quite possibly Eric Clapton’s most famous song during his solo career.
-The very tragic origin of the song is well-known.
-It is dedicated to his late-son, who died after falling off a highrise apartment balcony.
-It is one of the most used songs for memorial and tribute videos for this reason.
+This is quite possibly Eric Clapton’s most famous song of his solo career.
+The very tragic origin of the song is well-known: it is dedicated to his late-son, who died after falling off a highrise apartment balcony, and is one of the most used songs for memorial and tribute videos for this reason.
 It is mellow and melancholic, but also hopeful that you’ll see your loved one in heaven when your own time comes.

 11. Time to Say Goodbye — Andrea Bocelli & Sarah Brightman

 This is one of the greatest modern opera songs, and propelled the genre to the mainstream.
 It is as triumphant as it is melancholic.
 The song is perfect for playing at a funeral or memorial service for your loved one.

 12. One Sweet Day — Boyz II Men & Mariah Carey

 This is one of the highest chart-topping songs of all time.
 In it, the two 90s R&B juggernauts team up for a tribute to fallen loved ones.
 Members of Boyz II Men and Mariah Carey have said in interviews that the song's lyrics were inspired by the loss of their own personal friends.
 It is not only one of the best songs ever made, it also happens to be a perfect dedication to a departed loved one.

 13. 50 Ways to Say Goodbye — Train